KyleRobertsIO/Scala_Spark_Quick_Start/README.md

     // "0" is the value to replace the null/NaN value in a column
     // "salary" is the column name to be affected by the cleaning val cleanedDF = dataFrame.na.fill("0", Seq("salary"))

+### Casting A Column Type
+In this example we can take a column that maybe has a wrong datatype assignment and convert it to the proper one that we need for analysis.
+You can see all the different Spark types [here](https://spark.apache.org/docs/1.6.1/api/java/org/apache/spark/sql/types/package-summary.html).

+    import org.apache.spark.sql.functions.col
+    import org.apache.spark.sql.types.FloatType

+    dataFrame.withColumn("salary", col("salary").cast(FloatType))